jackdewinter/pymarkdown/readme.md

 - blank lines as part of bquote
   - compare test_block_quotes_218 vs test_blank_lines_197a
   - already fixed test_list_blocks_260, 257

+## Bugs - Tabs

+- check is_length_less_than_or_equal_to to see if any issues with tabs
+  - most likely in conjunction with starting another type of block
+- 004
+  - tab is consumed as part of list prefix, not recorded anywhere, assumed to be spaces
+- variations on 005, mostly wired up for scenario
+  - what about tabs with plain icode? different depths?
+- effect of lists and blocks with 1 tab and differing amounts of whitespace on followed text i.e. `- \tfoo' should produced a list item with foo, no icb as it would equate to 2 spaces
+- 235, 236, 252, 255
+  - need to account for the fact that indent may not be all spaces all the time
+  - for indented code blocks, starts at the start of the icb, else at the first non-ws

 ## Bugs - Rules - Rounding Out Rules